 The council has used funds to encourage the use of electric vehicles.

 - Based on research carried out by the council, charging points have been installed for the benefit of residents in areas that are unlikely to be served by commercial operators.
 This is essential to prevent unequal charging point distribution across the district, which is a mix of rural and urban areas.

 - The council has sought to tie in its electric vehicle roll-out with provisions for vulnerable residents.
-It has purchased electric vehicles to replace vehicles supporting residents with special educational needs.
+It's purchased electric vehicles to replace vehicles supporting residents with special educational needs.
 A charging point has also been installed in a care home.

 Funding has supported nature and biodiversity enhancement.
 Projects include: